Wythenshawe: Transport

 The M56 motorway, constructed in the 1970s as a continuation of the A5103 road (Princess Parkway), bisects east and west Wythenshawe.
 A bypass connecting it to the nearby M60 motorway was built through Sharston and opened in 1974.

-The nearest railway station to Wythenshawe was located adjacent to Longley Lane at the edge of Sharston on the Cheshire Lines Railway from Stockport to Liverpool.
+The nearest railway station to Wythenshawe was located adjacent to Longley Lane at the edge of Sharston on the Cheshire Lines Railway from Stockport to Liverpool Central.
 Named Northenden for Wythenshawe, Northenden railway station was closed on 30 November 1964.
-Wythenshawe did not then have a public railway service for several decades, with the nearest stations being located in the neighbouring areas of Gatley, Heald Green and Altrincham.
+Wythenshawe did not then have a public railway service for several decades, with the nearest stations being located in the neighbouring areas of Gatley and Heald Green, as well as the market town of Altrincham.
 A station at Manchester Airport was opened in 1993.

 The Airport Line branch of the Manchester Metrolink tram service includes twelve stops throughout Wythenshawe.
 The line opened on 3 November 2014, a year ahead of schedule.
 In addition to the building of the new Metrolink lines and stations, a new public transport hub was built in Wythenshawe Town Centre which opened in June 2015 and includes a new bus station and tram stop.

 Economy

 The Civic Centre in Wythenshawe.
 The Park Court multi-storey flats at the far end were demolished in 2007, replaced by new retail and office buildings.

 Approximately 43,000 people work in Wythenshawe.
-There are four areas of industrial activity (estates)—Moss Nook, Ringway (Airport Cargo Centre), Roundthorn and Sharston.
+There are four areas of industrial activity (estates) — Moss Nook, Ringway (Airport Cargo Centre), Roundthorn and Sharston.
 It is home to Manchester Airport and Wythenshawe Hospital (part of Manchester University NHS Foundation Trust), which are two of the largest employers in the area.
 Many national and international companies have premises or main offices in Wythenshawe, including Timpson Ltd, HellermannTyton, Virgin Media, Vodafone and F. Duerr & Sons.

 In 1934, George Hamer Scholes built the Wylex Works to produce electrical accessories.
 The company was later acquired by Electrium, which is now under Siemens' ownership.

 Several greenfield and greyfield sites have been opened up to developers and there are several new housing developments within the area.

 The town centre, known as the Civic Centre, was originally built in the 1960s.
 It expanded over the years and was renovated between 1999 and 2002 to include new stores and other new features, when the city council relinquished ownership and transferred it to St. Modwen Properties.
 The main shopping area now includes gates that are locked at night to prevent the vandalism that was seen in previous years.
 The Forum centre, which opened in 1971, houses a library, leisure centre, swimming pool, cafe and other amenities, has also been renovated in a more modern style.
 For thirty years it also housed the Forum Theatre, but this closed in 2002 and a health clinic and an adult education facility now occupy its space.